oitofelix/tramp-auto-auth/README.md

 would require each host to be listed explicitly and immutably in a Netrc file.
-Another scenario where this mode is useful are non-interactive Emacs sessions (like those used for batch processing or by evaluating ‘:async’ Org Babel source blocks) in which it’s impossible for the user to answer a password-asking prompt.
+Another scenario where this mode is useful are non-interactive Emacs sessions (like those used for batch processing or by evaluating `:async` Org Babel source blocks) in which it’s impossible for the user to answer a password-asking prompt.

 When a TRAMP prompt is encountered, `tramp-auto-auth-mode` queries the